 Before a new drug or biologic may be marketed, it must undergo extensive testing and regulatory review in order to determine that it is safe and effective.
-The following discussion primarily relates to the FDA approval process for such products.
-Similar procedures must be followed for product development with other global regulatory agencies.
-The stages of this development process are as follows:
+The following discussion primarily relates to the FDA approval process for

 Preclinical Research (approximately 1 to 3.5 years).
 "In vitro" (test tube) and animal studies must be conducted in accordance with applicable regulations to establish the relative toxicity of the drug over a wide range of doses and to detect any potential to cause birth defects or cancer.
 If results warrant continuing development of the drug or biologic, the manufacturer will file for an Investigational New Drug Application, or IND, which must become effective by the FDA before starting the proposed clinical studies.